openvinotoolkit/openvino/docs/optimization_guide/nncf_introduction.md

   > **NOTE**: Only models created using Sequential or Keras Functional API are supported.
 Support for TensorFlow models is limited.
 - GPU-accelerated layers for faster compressed model fine-tuning.
 - Distributed training support.
-- Configuration of file examples for each supported compression algorithm.
+- Examples of configuration files for each supported compression algorithm.
 - Exporting PyTorch compressed models to ONNX checkpoints and TensorFlow compressed models to SavedModel or Frozen Graph format, ready to use with [OpenVINO toolkit](https://github.com/openvinotoolkit/).
 - Git patches for prominent third-party repositories ([huggingface-transformers](https://github.com/huggingface/transformers)) demonstrating the process of integrating NNCF into custom training pipelines.